 Saturn.
 We also put a number of highly capable observatories for

 studying the distant universe (such as the Hubble Space Telescope and

 the Chandra X-Ray Observatory) into orbit around the Earth and the

-to the Moon.
-This was very fruitful in learning about lunar geology
+the Moon.
+This was very fruitful in learning about lunar geology and

-Solar System has come from the powerful robot observatories.
+denizens of the Solar System has come from the powerful robot